Tim Higginbottom – your guide and coach for the weekend

 You don't need to be a fast runner – provided you're able to keep running on trails in hilly terrain for about 2 hours (no particular pace), you'll be fine!

-We all know how important a good night’s sleep is to enabling you to operate at your best – accommodation for the weekend is a beautiful campsite with hot showers available, where you’ll be sleeping on comfortable futon beds in a spacious bell tent.
+We all know how important a goodmeal and a restful night's sleep is to enabling you to operate at your best, and the accommodation is a central feature of the weekend.

 The weekend is open to solo travellers or those travelling with partner or friends.
-Solo travellers will share tent with other same-gender guest (or solo occupancy may be available on request at additional charge – please contact us for details).
+Solo travellers will share room with other same-gender guest (or solo occupancy is be available on request at additional charge).

 Day 1: Arrival and evening run